 On top of this, there’s the price our environment pays for the carbon emissions produced by road transportation – which was 12% of our country’s total greenhouse gas emissions in 20123.

-Considering the cost of a petrol-powered ride, could switching to an electric car be a cheaper way to take to the road?
+Considering the cost of a petrol-powered ride, could switching to an electric vehicle be a cheaper way to take to the road?

 If you don’t have solar panels or a battery installed in your home to help charge your electric vehicle, you can charge via power from the grid.
 But how much would this cost?